 • Prioritising your child’s best interests.
 It is vital to put aside your feelings and focus is what is best for your child

-• Be flexibile and open to compromise.
+• Be flexible and open to compromise.
 Be willing to consider options that may not be your first choice

 • Effective communication.
 Honest and open communication, by keeping one another involved when making important decisions for your child can help maintain a level of respect which can help in these types of situations.